Gnosder/Gaming/Fugue Wrath/magic.md

     Bone
         Bone Spells deal with, as the name implies, bones.
 Bone spells typically do physical damage types (blunt, piercing, slashing), and often inflict bleeding.
     Blood
         Blood spells deal with blood, but also flesh and viscera.
-Blood spells typically do acid or poison damage and often inflict infirm.
+Blood spells typically do poison damage and often inflict infirm.
     Spirit
         Spirit spells deal with the stuff souls.
 They usually deal force damage and can inflict soul burns.